How to Level Up Fast in ICARUS

 Pictured: Chrono539 and one foolish bear

 Blueprint Points are precious.
-If you don’t want to spend them on unlocking railing tech, there’s another way to deal with predators, though it’s riskier and harder to pull off:
+If you don’t want to spend them on unlocking the Trim Set, there’s another way to deal with predators, though it’s riskier and harder to pull off:

 2. Place the wall on the ground.
 Build one ramp from ground to the top of the wall, and one from the top of the wall upwards (see the image below).